bcaccinolo/wina_scrap/back/Readme.md

 - ✅highlight big deltas
 - ✅add a link to google to find the sofascore page

+- have a button to mark a bet as treated.
+- scrap results!

 - later: has_many :odds (to get the history)

 ## note